zsoltkovacs/p2pp/README.md

 ;Palette 2 Configuration

+!!!
+FOR NOW THERE IS LITTLE ERROR CHECKING ON THE P2PP CODES SO MAKE SURE TO ENTER EVERYTHINGS AS SHOWN INCLUDING CAPITALS ETC

 ;P2PP PRINTERPROFILE=0313be853ee2990c   (make sure to replace with your printer profile, this can be retrieved from a canvas or chroma generated file.
-At this moment I have no information on how to create this ID, but will find out and add)
+At this moment I have no information on how to create this ID, I have asked Mosaic and support will let me know if we can use any random number.
+An unknown number should trigger the printer to make a new profile and do tube length calibration.
+Once this has been cleared out I will add some better description here

 ;P2PP SPLICEOFFSET=30